 Last week, on a crisp California winter morning, my guide Bryant from Echo Adventure CoOp led me down a trail along Cherry Creek to some of the best lake run steelhead fishing in the state.
 My only experience with fly fishing was from the wonderful book The River Why by David James Duncan, and reading Norman Maclean.
 I decided it was time to have my own A River Runs Through It experience.
+Book your stay at our Groveland Hotel and you, too, can enjoy winter fly fishing on the Tuolumne River near Yosemite.

 At the trailhead we donned our river booties, farmer-john waders, and water-proof boots.
 We started with a little theory and demo of the basics, then I practiced casting on the empty road.
 Bryant made it look easy, ‘piece of cake’ I thought.
 Ha!
 Once Bryant felt confident that I wouldn’t hook myself or the nearby foliage, carrying our rods in front of us, we headed down the river trail.